Turquoise: Properties

-The finest of turquoise reaches a maximum Mohs hardness of just under 6, or slightly more than window glass.
+The finest turquoise reaches a maximum Mohs hardness of just under 6, or slightly more than window glass.
 Characteristically a cryptocrystalline mineral, turquoise almost never forms single crystals, and all of its properties are highly variable.
 X-ray diffraction testing shows its crystal system to be triclinic.
 With lower hardness comes greater porosity.
 The lustre of turquoise is typically waxy to subvitreous, and its transparency is usually opaque, but may be semitranslucent in thin sections.
 Colour is as variable as the mineral's other properties, ranging from white to a powder blue to a sky blue and from a blue-green to a yellowish green.
 The blue is attributed to idiochromatic copper while the green may be the result of iron impurities (replacing copper.)

 The refractive index of turquoise varies from 1.61 to 1.65 on the three crystal axes, with birefringence 0.040, biaxial positive, as measured from rare single crystals.

 Crushed turquoise is soluble in hot hydrochloric acid.
 Its streak is white to greenish to blue, and its fracture is smooth to conchoidal.
 Despite its low hardness relative to other gems, turquoise takes a good polish.
 Turquoise may also be peppered with flecks of pyrite or interspersed with dark, spidery limonite veining.

 Turquoise is nearly always cryptocrystalline and massive and assumes no definite external shape.
 Crystals, even at the microscopic scale, are rare.
 Typically the form is a vein or fracture filling, nodular, or botryoidal in habit.
 Stalactite forms have been reported.
 Turquoise may also pseudomorphously replace feldspar, apatite, other minerals, or even fossils.
 Odontolite is fossil bone or ivory that has historically been thought to have been altered by turquoise or similar phosphate minerals such as the iron phosphate vivianite.
 Intergrowth with other secondary copper minerals such as chrysocolla is also common.
 Turquoise is distinguished from chrysocolla, the only common mineral with similar properties, by its greater hardness.

 Turquoise forms a complete solid solution series with chalcosiderite, CuFe6(PO4)4(OH)8*4H2O, in which ferric iron replaces aluminium.